virtualrobotix/sophyai.space/README.md

 **Why we continue to share data with tinyGS project on gs that use our custom firmware ?**
 When we add the realtime network support on tinygs code and release all code , patch ecc as in GPLv3 licence request we mantain the compatibility with tinygs for continue to send the data collected by our network to tinygs , too  … thats don’t happen viceversa for the internal backend architecture of tinygs.
 **lates update about sharing data with tinygs network: for reason that depend of tinygs network owner we stop to share the data with tinygs**.

+**About the ardupilot sat project** our teams support actively the development of ardupilot sat project . we are working on early version of simulator that will be online in the next weeks on our network. this is the link to ardupilot no profit organization for more info : https://ardupilot.org/

+**what is virtualrobotix**
+virtualrobotix is old brand of our drone community where in the past we develop some autopilot hardware like vrbrain that support opensource arudpilot firmware in its different revision.

 # License